 On the eve of the competition, people gather in the central square of Lutsk.
-They change into competition gear, warm up, preparing for a charity race in honor of those killed during the war.
+They changed into their competition gear and warmed up, preparing for a charity race in honor of those killed during the war.

-On the other side of the square, near the church, there are fewer people – priests hold a memorial service, locals come and lay flowers to the wall with photos of fallen soldiers.
+On the other side of the square, near the church, there are fewer people—priests hold a memorial service, and locals come and lay flowers against the wall with photos of fallen soldiers.
 One of the women gently touches the man's portrait and looks at him for a while.